I’ve stayed in hundreds of hotels over the years and learned something most travelers miss.

 Call the hotel a week before you arrive.
 Not to complain or demand anything.
 Just to confirm.

-“Hi, I have a reservation next week and wanted to confirm you received my request for a high floor room.
-Is there anything else I should know before I arrive?”
+I’ve got a reservation next week and wanted to confirm you received my request for a high floor room.
+Anything else I should know before I arrive?

 That’s it.

 But now you’re a real person to them.
-Not just a name in the system.
-When they’re assigning rooms the night before, they’ll remember you made the effort.
+A face.
+A name they actually remember.
+When they’re assigning rooms the night before, they’ll think of you, the person who showed up, who cared enough to make the effort.
+That matters.

 Pro tip: Call between 2pm and 4pm when the front desk isn’t slammed with checkouts or check-ins.